 Between Yanni's Sausage Grill (10007 Main St., Penngrove, 707-795-7088) and Full Circle Baking Company (10151 Main St., Suite 120, Penngrove, 707-794-9445), it can sometimes be hard to find parking along the two-lane main road.
-And when you do, you could walk down the sidewalk only to bump into the likes of Jim Belushi, or Nick Peyton, co-owner of the now-closed Michelin two-star Cyrus in Healdsburg.
+And when you do, you could walk down the sidewalk only to bump into the likes of Jim Belushi or Nick Peyton (co-owner of the now-closed Michelin two-star Cyrus in Healdsburg).

-They’re there for the stellar Yanni sausages, and for the artisan Full Circle rolls that those sausages come tucked into.
+Literally, you might bump into folks like them walking down the sidewalk.
+"Downtown" Penngrove is a few blocks long, and it’s home to about 800 residents.
+But folks come from far away for the stellar Yanni sausages, and for the artisan Full Circle rolls that those sausages come tucked into.

 When John Vrattos opened his grill in 2010, he never dreamed that one day, Belushi would walk in.
 Vrattos had just been downsized from a 30-year career in bakery sales, and hoped his new idea to sell the sausages he’d always made for his family would be a success.

-Wanting to keep rent to a minimum, he chose a 270-square-foot space on the quiet street, barely big enough to contain Vrattos, his wife Francesca, the deli case and a stand-up counter for two.
+Wanting to keep rent to a minimum, he chose a 270-square-foot space on the quiet street, barely big enough to contain Vrattos, his wife Francesca, the deli case, and a stand-up counter for two.

 Soon after, though, Peyton visited, tasted the sausages, and began telling everyone he knew about the handmade sausages that range from garlic-mint, to sweet and hot Italian, to a Greek style stuffed with kalamata olives and feta.
 His word caught the attention of local media, who came, tasted, and proclaimed the links highly laudable.